nuxt/docs/en/guide/plugins.md

 ## Inject in $root & context

 Some plugins need to be injected in the App root to be used, like [vue-18n](https://github.com/kazupon/vue-i18n).
-Nuxt.js gives you the possibility to export a function in your plugin to receives the root component but also the context and an `inject` function.
+With Nuxt.js, you can use `app` available into the `context` when exporting a method:

 `plugins/i18n.js`: